Learning The Minimum Action Distance: Experiments

-\textbf{Empirical Setup.} We compared our two algorithms MADDist (MAD) and TDMADDist (TDMAD) against the QRL and Hilbert baselines.
-Each method was trained for \num{50000} gradient steps on an offline dataset gathered by a random policy.
-For the CliffWalking, NoisyGridWorld, and KeyDoor environments, we used \num{100} trajectories; for the PointMaze environments, we increased this to \num{1000} trajectories.
-All reported results are averages over five independent runs (random seeds) to ensure statistical robustness.
-For full implementation details of our evaluation setup, see Appendix~\ref*{app:impl_details}. \\ Figure~\ref{fig:main_results} reports, for each algorithm and environment, the Pearson correlation and coefficient of variation (CV) ratio.
-We found that Spearman correlations closely match the Pearson results; these are included for completeness in Appendix~\ref*{app:ablation}, alongside additional ablation studies.
-The complete codebase for reproducing our experiments will be made public upon acceptance of this paper.
+\textbf{Empirical Setup.} We compared our two algorithms, MadDist and TDMadDist, against the QRL, Hilbert, PlanDist and PlanDist-Simple.
+Each method was trained for \num{50000} / \num{100000} / \num{200000} gradient steps on offline datasets collected under different data-generation protocols.
+For the CliffWalking, NoisyGridWorld, and KeyDoorGridWorld environments, we used \num{100} trajectories collected by a random policy; for the PointMaze and AntMaze environments (including Navigate and Stitch variants), we used \num{1000} trajectories following the standard dataset construction of each benchmark.
+All reported results are means over five independent runs (random seeds) to ensure statistical robustness.
+For full implementation details of our evaluation setup, see Appendix~\ref{app:impl_details}.

+Figure~\ref{fig:main_results} shows the Pearson correlation and coefficient of variation (CV) ratio for CliffWalking, OGBench PointMaze Giant Maze, and the OGBench AntMaze Medium Maze environments.
+The full results produced in all environments, including the Spearman correlations (which we found closely matched the Pearson correlations) can be found in Appendix~\ref{app:full_results}.
+Appendix~\ref{app:ablation} contains additional ablation studies, and demonstrates that MadDist and TDMadDist are robust to the size of the latent dimension and the choice of quasimetric, and that their performance degrades gracefully with dataset size.

+Table \ref{tab:pointmaze_results} reports performance on a downstream planning task, where the learned distance embeddings are used to guide the agent toward specific goals.
+These experiments are intended as a controlled diagnostic of representation quality rather than as a benchmark of planning performance.
+In much of the prior literature, learned representations are evaluated only inside full reinforcement-learning pipelines, so downstream success reflects both the quality of the representation and the details of policy learning.
+For example, QRL is typically paired with actor-critic optimization and additional ingredients such as behavioral cloning, making it difficult to attribute performance gains to the learned distance alone.

+To mitigate these confounding factors, we deliberately use a simple random-shooting MPC planner together with the true environment simulator.
+This choice removes errors due to learned dynamics models and minimizes the influence of sophisticated action optimization methods, so planning performance is driven primarily by the learned distance as a measure of progress toward the goal.

+This planning evaluation also complements our direct metric-learning analysis.
+Because our benchmark environments have known ground-truth MAD values, we can assess distance accuracy directly, which is typically impossible in standard downstream RL benchmark tasks.
+The planning results should therefore be interpreted as a controlled validation: if a method learns a better approximation of the MAD, that improvement should translate into better goal-reaching behavior even under a deliberately weak planner.
+A detailed description of the planning setup is provided in Appendix~\ref{app:planning}.